 - One $1,000 scholarship for a student interested in design, technology, or stage management.

 - One $1,000 scholarship for a student with any theatre interest who is a graduating high school senior from Ohio.

 - Have a 3.5 high school cumulative GPA.

 - Download and submit the Scholarship Application for Prospective Students.

 - Interview with a representative from the department (The interview can occur before an application is submitted, and may take place on campus, over the phone, or at a recruiting event.)
-2022 interviews may only be scheduled to take place over the phone or using Zoom.

 Both the application and the interview must be completed by February 7 to guarantee consideration by the scholarship committee.
 Applications may be accepted after February 7 is scholarship funds are still available.
 Please contact email@example.com for more information.